 - Built in integration with Twitter, Akismet, Google Analytics, and more.

 - A powerful Admin area with widgets that can be customized.

 So how do you get started?
 Where can you find a complete course on how to use this framework?

 Glad you asked.

-My course over at Learn Mezzanine CMS will take you from the simple Mezzanine installation to a responsive and modern, three-page blog with dynamic data, forms, etc., all the while teaching you the ins and outs of Mezzanine!
+My course will take you from the simple Mezzanine installation to a responsive and modern, three-page blog with dynamic data, forms, etc., all the while teaching you the ins and outs of Mezzanine!

 Update: Much more has been added (as listed below) with an e-commerce section now being created.
 Go and see the complete list of lessons.

 And here are the lesson topics:

 - A look under the hood of Mezzanine

 - Introducing our theme / base setup